Comment on page

 Create collections to manage relations between products

 You have probably thought about categorizing your products in some way.
 That is why we designed this useful feature.

-If you have had a chance to work on magento, you might have seen collections in there.
-In magento collections are based on sorting by attributes.
+If you have had a chance to work on Magento, you might have seen collections there.
+Magento collections are based on sorting by attributes.
 It works more like virtual categories.
-Here you may see how it works in Ergonode.
+We will show you how it works in Ergonode.

-Having the products added to the collection you may easily take a look on what stage are they.
-In this way you just follow the current workflow of your team.
-Collection visibility This switch enables visibility of the collection from the product card.
-This option will be soon sunset.
+Having the products added to the collection will let you easily monitor which stage they are in.
+Collection visibility There is also the option of enabling visibility of the collection from the product card.

 As you can see, there are multiple ways of using collections in order to combine products with each other.
 It is completely up to you for what purpose you will find them helpful.